luslab/oz-bulk-rnaseq/J. Gene Enrichment.md

 - Predict function of sequence using machine learning for pattern recognition (neural networks & markov models)
 # GO analysis

 Use reporting tools to write a table of GO analysis results to a HTML file.
+Select genes of interest > run hyperGTest > make GO report
 ```r
 library(GOstats)
 library(org.Mm.eg.db)